Andres Pumariega, MD

 Assistant Professor

-He is specializing in general psychiatry and child and adolescent psychiatry with particular interest in Trauma and stress related disorder, neurodevelopmental disorders, Psychosis, mood disorder and OCD.
-During his training he served as a Chief resident, Chief of education committee and Chief fellow.
-Moreover, during his fellowship training he was awarded the AACAP Education outreach program, Ralph Maurer, MD award for excellence in child and adolescent psychiatry.
-After graduation in 2023, he joined the University of Florida Department of Child & Adolescent psychiatry faculty as a Clinical Assistant Professor.
-In this new role, he supervises residents and fellows at Shand’s inpatient psychiatric hospital.
+He is board-certified by the American Board of Psychiatry & Neurology, and Child & Adolescent Psychiatry.
+He has a particular interest in Neurodevelopmental disorders, Psychosis, mood disorders, OCD, and interventional psychiatry.
+During his training, he served as a Chief resident, Chief of the education committee, and Chief fellow.
+Moreover, he was awarded the AACAP Education Outreach award, and the Ralph Maurer, MD present for excellence in child and adolescent psychiatry.
+After he graduated in 2023, he joined the University of Florida Department of Child & Adolescent Psychiatry College of Medicine, as a Clinical Assistant Professor.
+In this new role, he supervises medical students, residents, and fellows at Shand’s inpatient psychiatric hospital.

 Associate Professor